 Create a project from a feature layer.
 Add a thumbnail, a title, tags, a data recovery email address, and a folder location (in your ArcGIS organization) to your project.

-The following can be edited in the graphical interface for the project:
+You can edit the following in the graphical interface for the project:

-- General—Set the required or recommended location accuracy, distance threshold, display preferences, location editing preference, and quality of captured photos.
+- General—Set the required or recommended location accuracy, distance threshold, display preferences, location editing preference, coordinate notation format, and quality of captured photos.

 - Layers—Manage layers used by the project.
 By setting a layer as default, any new buttons added to the project will use fields of that layer.
 For all layers used in the project, you can also set default values and variables for all fields within each layer.